Why Does My Dog Like Some Dogs And Not Others?

 Dogs are very similar to humans in many ways.
 One of those ways is how we interact with other people.

-Have you ever met somebody a immediately say to yourself I don’t really care for her.
-Well the same thing can happen with your dog.
+Have you ever met somebody and immediately say to yourself I don’t really care for her.
+Well, the same thing can happen with your dog.

 Let’s talk about some of the possible reasons for this.

 If you take your dog out for walks around other dogs quite frequently you probably said to yourself my dog doesn’t seem to like dogs that look like that or my dog doesn’t seem to like dogs that act like this.